kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 Modifications include setting labels on the node and marking it unschedulable.

-Labels on nodes can be used in conjunction with node selectors on pods to control scheduling, e.g. to constrain a pod to only be eligible to run on a subset of the nodes.
+Labels on nodes can be used in conjunction with node selectors on pods to control scheduling, e.g., to constrain a pod to only be eligible to run on a subset of the nodes.

 Marking a node as unschedulable prevents new pods from being scheduled to that node, but does not affect any existing pods on the node.
 This is useful as a